arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 ### Booting M4

 As mentioned in the previous section, the M4 requires to be booted from the M7, by using the `RPC.begin()` method.
+If this is not included, the M4 will not boot.

 ### Serial Communication